 There are 2 terminals at Milan Malpensa airport.
 Terminal 1 is the new one and is where all intercontinental flights arrive.
 Terminal 2 is a very old terminal and mainly used for Easyjet only.
 To give you a complete guide for buying a sim card at Milan Malpensa Airport I also checked out Terminal 2 for you.

-Where to buy an Italy sim card at Malpensa Airport in 2023
+Where to buy an Italy sim card at Malpensa Airport

 Terminal 1